Supporting public libraries

 The books we send to public libraries range from children’s early readers and stories, fiction and non-fiction for young adults to leisure readers and adult non-fiction books on life skills such as health and agriculture.

-As well as supporting public libraries with new books we also work with them on specific projects, such as our Open Doors Children’s Corners project which aims to create safe, vibrant spaces for children in African public libraries.
+As well as supporting public libraries with new books we also work with them on specific projects, such as our Open Doors Children’s Corners project which aims to create vibrant spaces for children in African public libraries.